Summary for each year with link

 “And here I end, having put my arm as far as my strength will go to advance Righteousness; I have Writ, I have Acted, I have Peace: now I must wait to see the Spirit do his work in the hearts of others, and whether England shall be the first Land, or some other, wherein Truth shall sit down in triumph.”

-Talk by Eleri Lynn, Curator, Hampton Court Palace
+May 23rd, 2018 – A Talk by Eleri Lynn, Curator at Hampton Court Palace – Tudor Fashion.

 Our annual meeting at the Clore Centre this year was a talk by Eleri Lynn on ‘Tudor Fashion’.
 Eleri previously worked at the Victoria & Albert Museum and is now Collections Curator of the Royal and Ceremonial Dress Collection at Hampton Court Palace.
 This collection consists of some 10,000 items, including underwear, a particular interest!
 Hardly anything survives from the Tudor period, as expensive and highly prized items would be recycled or passed down.